PANCHO7532/alienswarm-sdk/README.md

 # How to use
 I'll paste this one from the VDC page, asuming you'll be working with Visual Studio 2010:
-- You'll first need to edit the `game/server/swarm_sdk_server.vcproj` file to remove an error.
-The filename listed on line 2232 includes a bogus string, \&apos;\&#x0A;$File, which you will need to remove.
-If you do not remove this string the project conversion process will fail.
 - Go inside the game/server folder and double click on `swarm_sdk_server.vcproj`.
 This will load the project into visual studio.
 In the solution explorer, right click on solution and choose Add -> Existing project.
 Add both these projects to your solution:
 ```